GMRT observations of IC 711 -- The longest head-tail radio galaxy known: MINIMUM ENERGY CALCULATIONS IN THE CASE OF A SPECTRAL BREAK

 Using Equation(\ref{eq:64c}), energy density of the relativistic electrons in a synchrotron radio source is then given by

 the expression to be evaluated in `limit' if any of the $\alpha's=0.5$.

 Substituting $N_0$ from Equation~(\ref{eq:64e1}), we get

 The magnetic field energy density is $U_{m}= B^{2}/8 \pi$.
 Therefore total energy density of the source is $U_{\rm t}= (1+k) U_{\rm e}+U_{m} = a B^{-1.5} + b B^{2}$, where $k$ represents the factor for energy in heavier particles (baryons), which may range anything from 1 to 2000 or so.
-It should be noted that if the plasma comprises both electrons and positrons (a pair plasma), then k=0, as $N_0$ includes both electrons and positrons whose contributions are indistinguishable in incoherent synchrotron cases (Singal 2012).
+It should be noted that if the plasma comprises both electrons and positrons (a pair plasma), then k=0, since the observed flux density gets contributions from both electrons and positrons, and $N_0$ then, from Equation~(\ref{eq:64e1}), is already inclusive of both electrons and positrons whose contributions are indistinguishable in incoherent synchrotron cases (Singal 2012).
 The expression for energy density is similar to as in the standard case of a single spectral index (Pacholczyk 1970; Moffet 1972), except that the co-efficient $a$ is somewhat different.

 After minimizing the total energy with $B$, we get